North Aegean, Greece

 - Kavala - Samos ferry: you can travel from the port of Kavala to Samos by ferry year-round.
 There are sailings to 2 ports in Samos: Vathy and Karlovasi.
 The route Kavala - Karlovasi is available once or twice per week and the journey duration is 14 hours on average.
 Ferries from Kavala to Vathy are in operation at least twice a week and the crossing duration is 13 to 18 hours.

-Where to book ferry tickets to Samos online
+Book ferry tickets to Samos online

 Can’t wait to explore the impressive lush landscapes and dive into the dreamy beaches of Samos?
 Discover everything you need to know about a vacation in Samos and ferry schedules, compare ferry companies and fares, and book your ferry tickets with no hidden fees on Ferryhopper!